aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to FODS in C++ Applications" h2="Convert SVG to FODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics, and is supported by most web browsers.
+FODS (Flat Open Document Spreadsheet) is a file format for spreadsheets, charts, and graphical elements.
+It is an open standard developed by the Organization for the Advancement of Structured Information Standards (OASIS).
+Converting SVG to FODS can be useful for creating spreadsheets with graphical elements, such as charts and diagrams.

+<h2>How Aspose.Total helps for svg to fods conversion</h2>

-Converting SVG to FODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to FODS.
+Aspose.Total for C++ is a suite of file format automation libraries that can be used to convert SVG to FODS.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting SVG to FODS is a simple two-step process.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to FODS.
+Aspose.Total for C++ provides a comprehensive set of APIs for manipulating various file formats, including SVG, XLSX, and FODS.
+It is easy to use and can be integrated into any C++ application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}